Tokyo Ski Night: First film event to promote interaction just before the season begins | @ Daikanyama, Tokyo | Saturday, November 15th

 The concept is "Connect.
 Watch.
 And then drop into the snowy mountains for the night."

 The event will not only feature screenings of the latest video works, but also DJ sets and talk sessions with riders.
 It will be an event where people who love freeskiing and freeride can gather and enjoy talking and "interacting."
-Guests are expected to include some of the leading figures in the scene.
+Guests are expected to include some of the scene's leading figures

 OPEN 18:00 / CLOSE 22:00